from pyspark.sql import SparkSession

 }

-= pd.DataFrame(runtime_data)
+runtime_df = pd.DataFrame(runtime_data)

 # Separate plots for each metric

-= ["Avg Runtime", "Min Runtime", "Max Runtime"]
+metrics = ["Avg Runtime", "Min Runtime", "Max Runtime"]

-metrics = ["Average Runtime Comparison", "Minimum Runtime Comparison", "Maximum Runtime Comparison"]
+titles = ["Average Runtime Comparison", "Minimum Runtime Comparison", "Maximum Runtime Comparison"]

 for metric, title in zip(metrics, titles):

-='Director', y=metric, kind="bar", legend=False, color=['darkgray', 'k'], figsize=(8, 6))
+runtime_df.plot(x='Director', y=metric, kind="bar", legend=False, color=['darkgray', 'k'], figsize=(8, 6))

-plt.title(title)"Runtime (Minutes)")
+plt.ylabel("Runtime (Minutes)")

-plt.ylabel("Director Category")
+plt.xlabel("Director Category")

 Genre Comparison: (Overall vs. Quentin Tarantino)